What’s Changed in 2026-2027 for Florida Hunters

 Private Land:

-• Legal to hunt near feeders if feed has been present for≥6 months.
+- Legal to hunt near feeders if feed has been present for 6 months or more.

-• Not allowed for turkeys — must be 100 yards away and no feed present for 10+ days.
+- Not allowed for turkeys; feeders must be 100 yards away with no feed present for 10 or more days.

 Public Land (WMAs):